Model selection criteria for regression models with splines and the automatic localization of knots: Spline regression model with variable number of knots

-The estimation of the parameters should consider its performance regarding a loss function, such as in our case, the the residual sum of squares and also some degree of smoothness for $f$.
-We propose to control the smoothness with a roughness penalty defined in terms of the number of intervals established by the knots, i.e, the $K$ knots define $K+1$ intervals on the domain of $f$.
+The estimation of the parameters takes into account the performance of the model regarding a loss function; in our case the residual sum of squares.
+To avoid overffiting by choosing an excessive number of knots, we add a roughness penalty defined in terms of the number of intervals established by the knots, i.e, the $K$ knots define $K+1$ intervals on the domain of $f$.
 Thus, we define the penalized sum of squares $PSS_{\lambda}$ as